Husnes Church: History

-This church has existed since the middle ages.
-The earliest existing historical records of the church date back to the year 1337, but it was not new that year.
+This church has existed since the Middle Ages.
+The earliest existing historical records of the church date to the year 1337, but it was not new that year.
 The first church was located at Kaldestad, about 2.5 km southwest of the present site of the church.
 At that time, it was called Kaldestad Church Kallðestaða.
 That church was a wooden stave church that was likely built during the 13th century.
 During the 1630s or 1640s (definitely before 1660), the old church was torn down and replaced by a new timber-framed long church on the same site.

 Prior to 1865, the church was owned by the Barony Rosendal, and in 1865, the church was sold to the parish.
 In 1874, the church was no longer able to fit the congregation and a new, larger church was needed.
 A new church was built about 2.5 km to the northeast in the village of Husnes, and it was renamed Husnes Church.
 The lead builder was Askjell Aase and the church was designed by J. Utne.
 The new church was consecrated on 11 September 1874 and the old church was sold soon after.
 The old church was used by the new owner as a farm building until around 1900 when it was torn down.
 In 1960, the church was renovated by the architects Torgeir Alvsaker and Einar Vaardal-Lunde.
 This included new floors, interior decor, and the re-installation of the old pulpit from the old Kaldestad Church.
 In 1974, the church was enlarged by architect Peter Helland-Hansen.
 The choir and sacristies were opened up so that they became part of the nave.
 A new choir was built to the east of the nave and a new, large sacristy was built on the south side of the new choir.
 After the addition, the length of the 10 m wide nave had increased from 12.1 m to 15.8 m.